-Staff Analysis: Excluding miscellaneous service revenues of \$1,024 for water, the recommended rates should be designed to produce of revenue \$68,360 for the water system and \$95,014 for the wastewater system.
+Excluding miscellaneous service revenues of \$1,024 for water, the approved rates shall be designed to produce revenues of \$73,341 for the water system and \$85,448 for the wastewater system.
 There are no miscellaneous service revenues for the wastewater system.

-Staff recommends that the Utility's current residential and non-residential water and wastewater rate structures, which consist of a monthly base facility (BFC)/uniform gallonage charge rate structures remain unchanged.
-In addition, the bulk wastewater rate should continue to be based on a BFC/gallonage charge rate structure.
-The bulk customers' BFC should be based on 80 percent of the number of ERCs actually connected to the system.
-Also, the bulk customers' gallonage charge should be set at 80 percent of the general service gallonage charge.
-Furthermore, the two unmetered residential wastewater customers should be implemented a flat rate structure.
-The BFC cost recovery for the percent and 50 percent, respectively.
+We approve a continuation of the Utility's current residential and non-residential water and wastewater rate structures, which consist of a monthly base facility (BFC)/uniform gallonage charge rate structures.
+In addition, the bulk wastewater rate shall continue to be based on a BFC/gallonage charge rate structure.
+The bulk customers' BFC shall be based on 80 percent of the number of ERCs actually connected to the system.
+Also, the bulk customers' gallonage charge shall be set at 80 percent of the general service gallonage charge.
+Furthermore, the two unmetered residential wastewater customers shall be implemented a flat rate structure.
+The BFC cost recovery for the water and wastewater system shall be set at 52 percent and 50 percent, respectively.

-The approved rates should be effective for service rendered on or after stamped approval date on the tariff sheet, pursuant to Rule 25-30.475(1), F.A.C.
-Moreover, the approved rates should not be implemented until staff has approved the proposed customer notice and the notice has been received by the customers.
-The Utility should provide proof of the date notice was given within 10 days after the date of the notice.
+The approved rates shall be effective for service rendered on or after stamped approval date on the tariff sheet, pursuant to Rule 25-30.475(1), F.A.C.
+Moreover, the approved rates shall not be implemented until our staff has approved the proposed customer notice and the notice has been received by the customers.
+The Utility shall provide proof of the date notice was given within 10 days after the date of the notice.